Here to offer support

 - Grief and loss

-Please note that we cannot guarantee therapy and/or support will be offered directly through UCB’s Health & Wellbeing Service.
+Please note that we cannot guarantee therapy and/or support will be offered directly through University College Birmingham's Health and Wellbeing service.
 It may be that the team assist you in accessing support externally.

 Not sure how you feel?